Michael-Sebero/CoolRune/README.md

 .
 MAC address randomization on boot.

 .
-Antivirus software | ClamAV and Chkrootkit.
+Antivirus software (ClamAV and Chkrootkit)

 .
 A custom version of LibreWolf that's more secure and lighter than Brave.

 https://github.com/Michael-Sebero/Vanguard-Browser

 .
-DNS traffic encryption via DNSCrypt.
+Mullvad DNS traffic encryption via DNSCrypt.

 .
 Pre-configurated AppArmor, USBGuard, UFW and Fail2Ban.